kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/w3c-tracecontext/README.md

 7. Call `GET demo.<yourClusterDomain>`.
 8. Check Jaeger `kubectl port-forward -n kyma-system svc/tracing-jaeger-query 16686:16686`.

 The activation of the openCensusAgent as tracer with the [extensionProvider](https://istio.io/latest/docs/tasks/observability/distributed-tracing/opencensusagent/) concept was tried as well.
-It required to use Istio 1.15 and worked out very well by changing the istio config to use these settings:
+It required to use Istio 1.15 and worked out very well by changing the Istio config to use the following settings:
 ```yaml
   defaultProviders:
     tracing: ["opencensus"]